Psalm 21 – The Joyful King

 · The grace of salvation comes out to meet us, bringing us the goodness of God and making us able to receive the Gospel.

 · The grace of ministry prepares us a thousand ways for what God has for us in the future.

-· The grace of service prepares the ground where we work before we ever get there.
+· The grace of service prepares the ground where we will work before we ever get there.

 i.
-Of King David it was undeniably true that he let God put the crown on his head.
+It was undeniably true of King David that he let God put the crown on his head.
 Though in some sense he had the right and the reasons to forcibly take the crown from Saul, he waited for God to place it upon his head.

 c.
 He asked life from You, and You gave it to him: David went into battle praying that God would preserve his life, and now he celebrated the answer to that prayer.
 In the life-and-death danger of battle, David was given life and length of days.

 i.
 “While the gift of life…for ever and ever might have implied to an Old Testament reader either a hyperbole…or an allusion to the endless dynasty promised to David in 2 Samuel 7:16, the New Testament has filled in the picture firmly with the figure of the ultimate king, the Messiah, for whom the whole stanza is true without exaggeration.”
 (Kidner)

 d.
 His glory is great in Your salvation: David knew the exaltation that came to kings and victors in battle; but here he declared that this glory, this honor, this majesty he enjoyed came from God and not from himself.

 e.
 You have made him exceedingly glad with Your presence: David proclaimed that he was most blessed forever, but it was the presence of God Himself that was his greatest blessing and gladness.
 David was more thrilled with the presence of God than with the crown of royalty or victory.

 f.
 The king trusts in the Lord, and through the mercy of the Most High he shall not be moved: David declared his trust in the mercy of God, and that it would continue to preserve and bless him in the future.